 Difficulty Swallowing (Dysphagia)

+What is difficulty swallowing (dysphagia)?
 Difficulty swallowing is also called dysphagia.
-It is usually a sign of a problem with your throat or esophagus ?the muscular tube that moves food and liquids from the back of your mouth to your stomach.
-Although dysphagia can happen to anyone, it...
+It is usually a sign of a problem with your throat or esophagus?the muscular tube that moves food and liquids from the back of your mouth to your stomach.
+Although dysphagia can happen to anyone, it is most common in older...

 Stroke Recovery: Coping With Eating Problems